Group Games for any Situation

-Travis, 22, is in his fourth year at the University of Oregon.
-He is involved with clubs and leadership organizations, and having used games as a way to facilitate interactions in a variety of college settings, he believes that games are a great way to meet new people and develop friendships at any stage of life.
+Travis graduated from the University of Oregon where he was involved with many club and leadership organizations, using games along the way to facilitate interaction in a variety of college settings.
+He continues to believe that games are a great way to meet new people and develop friendships at any stage of life.

 Favorite Game: Salad Bowl